Online Dictionary Recommendations

 - If you're a beginner and not confident in your skills in navigating the abbreviations and conventions of most bilingual dictionaries, you may like the

-Harper Collins Beginner's German Dictionary, 5th ed.
-This contains a reasonable number of entries (but much fewer than the Webster's dictionary mentioned above), lots of helpful usage examples, and is especially easy to read and use.
+Harper Collins Beginner's German Dictionary.
+This contains much fewer entries than a standard paperback dictionary, but still covers all the basics.
+This dictionary includes lots of helpful usage examples, and is especially easy to read and use.
 It lists articles and plurals with every noun, and irregular verb forms with every verb.
-The ISBN is

 of the bigger dictionaries listing "Collins"

 and/or "Klett" on the publisher page are excellent: